rawziNael/data-structures-and-algorithms/tree/Tree.md

 # Challenge

-Create a tree.Node class that has properties for the value stored in the node, the left child node, and the right child node.
 Create a BinaryTree class and define a method for each of the depth first traversals called preOrder, inOrder, and postOrder.
 Create a BinarySearchTree class and define a method named add that accepts a value,, and adds a new node with that value in the correct location in the binary search tree and define a method named contains that  accepts a value, and returns a boolean indicating whether the value is in the tree at least once.